 Both of Anabella's Andamento courses are also available as a bundle, at a lower price than if purchased as single courses.
 Follow this link to purchase the bundle, or enroll in each course individually as you wish!

 A graphic designer by profession, and a native of Caracas, Venezuela, Anabella is an internationally exhibited mosaic artist and passionate metalsmith.
-She is co-founder, and has been Creative Director of Black Box, a studio specializing in Web-based applications for Fortune 500 companies, since 1994.
-After discovering mosaics as fine art during a trip to the Vatican in 2004, she started taking mosaic classes in the United States, but quickly made the decision to train in Italy where the tradition of mosaics is centuries old and pursued as a career path and profession.
+She is co-founder, and has been Creative Director of Black Box, a studio specializing in Web-based applications, since 1994.
+After discovering mosaics as fine art during a trip to the Vatican in 2004, she started taking mosaic classes in the United States, but quickly made the decision to train mostly in Italy.
 Her work is rooted in a sense of place and time, with a distinctive graphic feel that often incorporates type and her love of maps and fossils.
-Her love of materials and history inform her work and push her to explore new territory grounded in time-proven rules and principles.
-"When I put hand to metal or stone, I aim to bring the viewer or wearer into a narrative, to provide questions to consider.
+Her passion for materials and history inform her work and push her to explore new territory grounded in time-proven rules and principles.
+Her background as a typographer guides her work, exploring the language of materials and technique to tell stories.
+"When I put hand to metal or stone, I aim to bring the viewer into a narrative, to provide questions to consider.
 I am intrigued by frozen moments in time; I like to imagine what came before and what follows.
 Place and time, their changing and their passing, and trying to capture their impermanence is my main artistic directive,” says Anabella of both her jewelry and mosaic work.